Kenan-Kadic/liftoff-assignments/P2-Project_Outline/README.md

 •	Search: Users will be able to search for blog posts containing given text.

+•	Add: A page that allows user to make add his own phones to list.

-•	Favorites: A page that allows you to make a list of your favorite phones.
+•	Admin: A page that allows Administrator to make additions to Mysql database.

 •	Reviews: Users will be able to create new review posts when logged in.
 New posts may appear in the user’s profile.